clifgriffin/simple-ldap-login/readme.txt

 * Moved settings to administration pages under settings.
 * Upgraded to latest version of adLDAP 2.1.
 * Got rid of credentials.
 (They are not neccessary for the authenticate function in adLDAP!)
 * Plugin is now upgrade proof.
-Settings are stored using Wordpress's setting functions.
+Settings are stored using WordPress's setting functions.

 **Version 1.0**